-Evaluation of behaviour change interventions - A toolkit for school nurses undertaking interventions to Support behaviour change in children or young people.

-Healthy Weight Pathway for Children, Young People and Families in Derby and Derbyshire of public health and wider partners.

-What Works in Schools and Colleges to Increase Physical Activity? - A briefing for head teachers, college principals, staff working in education settings, directors
+Evaluation of behaviour change interventions - A toolkit for school nurses undertaking interventions to Support behaviour change in children, Young People and Families in Derby and Derbyshire esource What Works in Schools and Colleges to Increase eet the Physical Activity? - A briefing for head teachers, college principals, staff working in education settings, directors ion and child is of public health and wider partners.